RodZill4/material-maker/material_maker/doc/shader_nodes.rst

 Most nodes in Material Maker are shader nodes.
 Their outputs are not defined as images, but as shader programs that calculate

-* the color of a pixel from its coordinates for greyscale, color and RGBA outputs
+* the color of a pixel from its coordinates for grayscale, color and RGBA outputs

 * the signed distance of a 2D point from its coordinates for SDF2D outputs